 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 What is a mother-in-law suite?
-The term refers a guest house or apartment space attached to a dwelling.
-Also called a granny flat or in-law suite, the size varies depending upon local regulations.
-Traditionally, these were installed so extended families could move in with loved ones and still have some separation and independence.
+The term refers to a guest house or apartment space attached to a dwelling.
+Also called an in-law suite or a granny flat, the size varies depending on local regulations.
+Traditionally, extended families utilize this space to move in with loved ones and still have some independence.

 How did this trend come about?
-While there is no official single story about mother-in-law suites, there are some common jokes about mothers-in-law that make you realize why people build a granny flat instead of just using a spare room.
+While there is no official single story about mother-in-law suites, some common jokes about mothers-in-law make you realize why people build a granny flat instead of just using a spare room.
 Here’s what you need to know.

 Are They the Same as Accessory Dwelling Units?

 They can be!
 Accessory dwelling units (ADUs) are often synonymous with mother-in-law suites.
 These dwellings are small, cost-effective homes that can be built on the same lot as single-family homes.
-They are cheaper to build and inhabit because they don’t require the purchase of land and often use more affordable and sustainable construction techniques.
+They are cheaper to build and inhabit because they don’t require land purchase and often use more affordable and sustainable construction techniques.

-ADUs are growing in popularity as an affordable housing option for single-person or small households — and can also be a great way to house extended family members, too.
+ADUs are growing in popularity as an affordable housing option for single-person or small households — and can also be a great way to house extended family members.

-Haven’t seen any ADUs in your region?
-That might be changing in coming years, especially in higher-density cities where legislators are looking for ways to decrease housing costs for their residents.
-Recently, Accessory Dwelling Units are being explored as a pro-housing policy in the state of California.
+Haven’t you seen any ADUs in your region?
+That might change in the coming years, especially in higher-density cities where legislators seek ways to decrease housing costs for their residents.
+Accessory Dwelling Units have recently been explored as a pro-housing policy in California.
 This is particularly critical in cities like San Francisco, where housing supply crunches contribute to a high cost of living that pushes out lower-income residents.

-Thanks, at least in part, to loosening regulations on building ADUs, California issued 12,392 permits for ADUs in 2020 alone.
-More renters are likely to be considering mother-in-law suites in years to come, and they won’t even have to marry into the main household to do so.
+Thanks, at least in part, to loosening regulations on building ADUs, California issued 65,000 permits for ADUs in 2021 alone.
+More renters will likely be considering mother-in-law suites in years to come, and they won’t even have to marry into the main household.

 Can You Rent Out a Mother-in-Law Suite?

 Whether or not your mother-in-law suite is an attachment to your home or an ADU, you can rent out the space to someone looking for housing.
-If you don’t mind housing a tenant within your home, renting the mother-in-law suite within your actual home can be a great option.
+If you don’t mind housing a tenant, renting the mother-in-law suite within your home can be a great option.
 However, ADUs might be the prevailing choice for renters.

-Regardless of the type of structure you have, you can absolutely rent the space, just like you can rent any property that you own.
+Regardless of your structure, you can rent the space, just like you can rent any property you own.

 Reasons to Build a Mother-in-Law Suite